EgorTglhf/vuejs-practice-projects/gallery-app/README.md

 # gallery-app

-Gallery app with 2 page by using vue router, vuex and vuetify Main page is a page with parallax effect by using vutify and custom css animation.
+Gallery app with 2 page by using vue router, vuex and vuetify.
+Main page is a page with parallax effect by using vutify and custom css animation.
 Photos page is a page with feature to upload (add) photos, to delete, to mark as primary (for background Main page), to raise dialog box with photo.